|Research and Web 2.0 Workshops|

 Not currently scheduled

-Picking the Right Database - Students will learn that certain databases fit a research topic better than others.
+Picking the Right Databases - Students will learn that certain databases fit a research topic better than others.
 This workshop will help you determine which of the library's databases will be the most useful for your particular research topic.
 We will look at analyzing a database's usefulness by the subjects it covers and by the type of material it provides.

 Not currently scheduled